dimakura/reforma/core/README.md

 // => ['Zero is not acceptable!']
 ```

-Field validations are aggregated in the `getErrors` method of an instance of the user defined type:
+Field validations are aggregated under respective fields when you use `getErrors` method on an instance of the user defined type:

 ```js
 const profileType = Reforma.createType({